janbaudisch/nucleo-l432/README.md

 > Rust on STM32L432 Nucleo-32.

-This is a collection of simple programs for the STM32L432 Nucleo-32 board.
+This is a collection of simple programs for the [STM32L432 Nucleo-32 board][board].

 ## Usage